 Professor and strategy consultant Gary Hamel once wrote in a Fortune cover story that "the dirty little secret of the strategy industry is that it doesn't have any theory of strategy creation."
-Gary Hamel, "Killer Strategies that Make Shareholders Rich," Fortune, June 23, 1997.
+G. Hamel, "Killer Strategies that Make Shareholders Rich," Fortune, June 23, 1997.
 While there is no silver bullet for strategy creation, strategic frameworks help managers describe the competitive environment a firm is facing.
 Frameworks can also be used as brainstorming tools to generate new ideas for responding to industry competition.
 If you have a model for thinking about competition, it's easier to understand what's happening and to think creatively about possible solutions.

-One of the most popular frameworks for examining a firm's competitive environment is Porter's Five Forces17, also known as the Industry and Competitive Analysis.
+One of the most popular frameworks for examining a firm's competitive environment is Porter's five forces19, also known as the Industry and Competitive Analysis.
 As Porter puts it, "analyzing [these] forces illuminates an industry's fundamental attractiveness, exposes the underlying drivers of average industry profitability, and provides insight into how profitability will evolve in the future."
-The five forces this framework considers are (1) the intensity of rivalry among existing competitors, (2) the threat of new entrants, (3) the threat of substitute goods or services, (4) the bargaining power of buyers, and (5) the bargaining power of suppliers (see Figure 2.6 "The Five Forces of Industry Competitive Analysis").
+The five forces this framework considers are (1) the intensity of rivalry among existing competitors, (2) the threat of new entrants, (3) the threat of substitute goods or services, (4) the bargaining power of buyers, and (5) the bargaining power of suppliers (see Figure 2.6 "The Five Forces of Industry and Competitive Analysis").

-17. Also known as Industry and Competitive Analysis.
+19. Also known as Industry and Competitive Analysis.
 A framework considering the interplay between (1) the intensity of rivalry among existing competitors, (2) the threat of new entrants, (3) the threat of substitute goods or services, (4) the bargaining power of buyers, and (5) the bargaining power of suppliers.

-Figure 2.6 The Five Forces of Industry Competitive Analysis
+Figure 2.6 The Five Forces of Industry and Competitive Analysis

 New technologies can create jarring shocks in an industry.
 Consider how the rise of the Internet has impacted the five forces for music retailers.
 Traditional music retailers like Tower and Virgin found that customers were seeking music online.
 These firms scrambled to invest in the new channel out of what is perceived to be a necessity.
 Their intensity of rivalry increases because they not only compete based on the geography of where brick-and-mortar stores are physically located, they now compete online as well.
 Investments online are expensive and uncertain, prompting some firms to partner with new entrants such as Amazon.
-Free from brick-andmortar stores, Amazon, the dominant new entrant has a highly scalable cost structure.
+Free from brick-andmortar stores, Amazon, the dominant new entrant, has a highly scalable cost structure.
 And in many ways the online buying experience is superior to what customers saw in stores.
-Customers can hear samples of almost all tracks, selection is seemingly limitless (the "long tail" phenomenon-see this concept illuminated in Chapter 3 "Netflix: David Becomes Goliath"), and data is leveraged using collaborative filtering software to make product recommendations and assist in music discovery.
-For more on the long tail and collaborative filtering, see Chapter 3 "Netflix: David Becomes Goliath".
+Customers can hear samples of almost all tracks, selection is seemingly limitless (the long tail phenomenon-see this concept illuminated in Chapter 4 "Netflix in Two Acts: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits"), and data is leveraged using collaborative filtering software to make product recommendations and assist in music discovery.
+For more on the long tail and collaborative filtering, see Chapter 4 "Netflix in Two Acts: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits".
 Tough competition, but it gets worse because CD sales aren't the only way to consume music.
 The process of buying a plastic disc now faces substitutes as digital music files become available on commercial music sites.
 Who needs the physical atoms of a CD filled with ones and zeros when you can buy the bits one song at a time?
 Or don't buy anything and subscribe to a limitless library instead.